El Ejido – Estadio Municipal de Santo Domingo

 The new Santo Domingo, before the stands were linked

-The turn of the millennium brought a new President, Gabriel Hildalgo Martin, and coach, Antonio Tapia.
+The turn of the millennium brought a new President, Gabriel Hildalgo Martin, and a coach, Antonio Tapia.
 Under their tutelage, Poli was to prosper.
-Promotion to Segunda B was achieved thanks to a second Tercera title and victory over Puerto Real, Albacete B & CD Villanovense in the play-offs.
-The rise continued with an excellent second place finish in the 2000-01 regular season.
-In the play-offs, Poli was pitched against, Espanyol B. Atletico Madrid B & Calahorra.
+Promotion back to Segunda B was achieved thanks to a second Tercera title and victory over Puerto Real, Albacete B & CD Villanovense in the playoffs.
+The rise continued with an excellent second-place finish in the 2000-01 regular season.
+In the playoffs, Poli was pitched against Espanyol B, Atlético Madrid B and Calahorra.
 Trailing Calahorra by three points with the final game to play in La Rioja, Poli pulled off a magnificent 2-0 victory to win promotion to La Segunda.
-Promotion had caught most people by surprise, including the club, who now faced the prospect of hosting the likes of Atlético Madrid, Sporting Gijón et el in a stadium that held little over 2,500.
-Temporary seating was quickly erected next to the main stand and on the east side of the ground, raising the capacity to the 5,000 mark.
-The first season in the second tier was always going to be difficult, but Poli survived thanks to a sound defence (only 48 goals conceded) and a last day victory over Racing Santander.
+The club’s promotion caught everybody by surprise, not least the club, which now faced the prospect of hosting the likes of Atlético Madrid and Sporting Gijón in a stadium that held little over 2,500.
+Temporary seating was quickly erected next to the main stand, and a more substantial terrace was built on the east side of the ground, which raised the capacity to 5,000.
+The first season in the second tier was always going to be difficult; however, Poli survived thanks to a sound defence (only 48 goals conceded) and a last-day victory over Racing Santander.
 The 1-0 win against Racing was the last match at the old Campo de Santo Domingo, which was demolished during the summer to make way for a new stadium.

 Polideportivoejido260407a

 The new stadium was built fifty metres to the south east of the old ground and overlapped the old pitch.
-It initially comprised of a single raised cantilevered stand on the west side and a raised strip of seating to the east and was opened in time for the start of the 2002-03 season.
+It initially comprised a single raised cantilevered stand on the west side and a raised strip of seating to the east and was opened in time for the start of the 2002-03 season.
 The south terrace was built during the 2002-03 season and curved around to link both sides.
 An athletics track was also added during this phase.
 Blue, green and white seats were installed throughout the stadium in a pattern that reflects the flag of El Ejido.
 The north end was left open, but temporary seating was added to bring the capacity up to 9,000.
-Whilst built by the Municipality for the use of the club and community, Santo Domingo did have a wider use as it hosted football matches during the 2005 Mediterranean Games.
+Whilst built by the Municipality for the use of the club and community, the Estadio de Santo Domingo reached a wider audience when it hosted football matches during the 2005 Mediterranean Games.

 Polideportivoejido081018a